containers/podman/API.md

 method ExportImage(name: [string](https://godoc.org/builtin#string), destination: [string](https://godoc.org/builtin#string), compress: [bool](https://godoc.org/builtin#bool), tags: [[]string](#[]string)) [string](https://godoc.org/builtin#string)</div>
 ExportImage takes the name or ID of an image and exports it to a destination like a tarball.
 There is also a boolean option to force compression.
-It also takes in a string array of tags to be able to save multiple tags of the same image to a tarball (each tag should be of the form <image>:<tag>).
+It also takes in a string array of tags to be able to save multiple tags of the same image to a tarball (each tag should be of the form &lt;image&gt;:&lt;tag&gt;).
 Upon completion, the ID of the image is returned.
 If the image cannot be found in local storage, an [ImageNotFound](#ImageNotFound) error will be returned.
 See also [ImportImage](ImportImage).
 ### <a name="GenerateKube"></a>func GenerateKube